The Legend of Zelda: Oracle of Seasons and Oracle of Ages: Development

 These sweeping design changes pushed the release dates closer to the release of the Game Boy Advance (GBA), the next system in the Game Boy line that is backward compatible with Game Boy Color games.
 The team considered adding special functionality to the game triggered only when played on a GBA, but was afraid that the additional development time required for the addition would cause the games to be released after the GBA.
 When the release date of the GBA was postponed, the team was able to incorporate GBA functionality and release the games approximately a month before the GBA was released.
 Staggered releases were abandoned in favor of releasing the games simultaneously.
 This made it easier for the team to test the interaction between the games and keep the style consistent.
 Each game was shipped on an 8-megabit (16-megabit in Europe) cartridge.
 The music was composed by two employees of the Japanese music and sound effect production company Pure Sound, credited under the pseudonyms "M-Adachi" and "Kyopi".
 Nintendo artist and series regular Yusuke Nakano designed the characters, and incorporated previous creations from Ocarina of Time into Oracle of Seasons and characters from Majora's Mask into Oracle of Ages.

+The games had a marketing budget of $5 million.